Participation in ECC work

 The ECC depends on active external participation in our work to complement our members’ own experience and technical expertise.

 The ECC and its purpose

-The ECC is a body of national regulators operating at the European level to identify and realise the benefits of harmonised approaches to spectrum management across the CEPT countries.
+The ECC is a body of national regulators operating at the European level to identify and realise the benefits of harmonised approaches to spectrum and numbering management across the CEPT countries.
 These benefits mainly relate to economies of scale, and the reduction of lost opportunities for economic and social benefit at border areas.
-This is because measures to protect significantly dissimilar systems from interference usually result in less technically efficient outcomes than when systems have similar characteristics.
+For spectrum, this is because measures to protect significantly dissimilar systems from interference usually result in less technically efficient outcomes than when systems have similar characteristics.
 Harmonisation also brings large associated social and convenience benefits – which are often an expectation these days - to people taking radiocommunications equipment across the many borders within the CEPT region.